dyhes/zulip/docs/development/remote.md

    `EXTERNAL_URI_SCHEME = "https://"`, so that URLs served by the development environment will be HTTPS.

-1. Start the Zulip development environment with the following command:
+1. Start the Aloha development environment with the following command:
    ```bash
    env EXTERNAL_HOST="hostname.example.com" ./tools/run-dev.py --interface=''
    ```